trevlo1978/public-code/Battleships/README.md

 ### Solution
 - Entry point is the main method of the Battleships class.
 - 2 Gameboard are created 1 for the Human Player and 1 for the Computer Player.
 - The Gameboard was choosen to be a 2D integer array as we are not required to display the board, if this became a requirement a character array could be used in its place (better ability to convey hits, water etc. to the user).
+A ship is represented by its length on the board.
 - Ships are allocated using random co-ordinates and an orientation (Bow -> vertical, Port -> horizontal), each co-ordinate is checked if it fits on the board or intersects another ship.
 Only then a Ship is created and the board updated.
 - The Ship class provides a HitMap which keeps track of the damage done to the ship and its sunk status.
 - Each Ship is stored in a Map with the length of the Ship as the key (if Ships of the same length became a requirement we would switch to names).